-There are so many types of cucumbers that there’s bound to be one for you whether you like them freshly sliced and eaten raw or smaller in size destined to be pickles.
-Because there are so many varieties, sizes and shapes, how do you know when to harvest your cucumbers?
+There are so many types of cucumbers that there’s bound to be one for you whether you like them freshly sliced and eaten raw or smaller in size and destined to be pickled.
+Because there are so many varieties, sizes, and shapes, how do you know when to harvest your cucumbers?
 Can cucumbers ripen off the vine?
 Keep reading to find out all about the ripening of cucumbers.

 When to Harvest Cucumbers